What is auto enrolment?

 Similar legislation was brought into the UK in 2012, where millions of employees are now saving towards their retirement.
 In the UK, eligible employees who meet certain criteria are automatically enrolled into a workplace pension scheme.
 Both the employer and the employee must pay minimum contributions into the pension pot.
 All other employees have the right to join or opt in to the workplace pension scheme, depending on their age and earnings.

-In Ireland, all employers are likely to have certain mandatory duties to complete, such as choosing a workplace pension scheme, correctly informing employees about their rights, calculating who needs to be enrolled into a pension scheme, calculating contributions, processing these payments through payroll software, showing contributions on employee payslips and completing a declaration of compliance to inform the Irish government that you have complied with the law.
+Auto Enrolment in Ireland In Ireland, all employers are likely to have certain mandatory duties to complete, such as choosing a workplace pension scheme, correctly informing employees about their rights, calculating who needs to be enrolled into a pension scheme, calculating contributions, processing these payments through payroll software, showing contributions on employee payslips and completing a declaration of compliance to inform the Irish government that you have complied with the law.